yossadh/yossadh.github.io/_drafts/2018-00-00-christmas-protein.md

   - computational biology
   - coding
 ---
 I deal with protein sequences a lot for my work and once in a while it brings a smile on my face to see some intelligible words appearing amidst the seemingly randon letters.
-Since this is Advent, I wondered whether I can find some Christmassy words in the known protein universe!
+Since this is Advent, I wondered whether I can find some Christmas-sy words in the known protein universe!

 This silly exercise will also show you a glimpse of data processing workflow commonly encountered in bioinformatics.
 Who says you can't learn something while having fun? ;)

-Note that this was done with Linux with local blastp (protein BLAST) installation.
+**Note** that this was done with Linux with local blastp (protein BLAST) installation.
-{: .notice}

 1. First let's source a list of words.
 A cursory Google search leads me [here](https://www.enchantedlearning.com/wordlist/christmas.shtml).
 Save this as xmas.txt
 * Do some clean up

 ```bash
 # convert everything to lowercase
 tr [:upper:] [:lower:] < xmas.txt > xmas.clean.txt